kaisenlinux/manpages-dev/category/Partitioning/sfill.md

 LIMITATIONS
        FILESYSTEM INTELLIGENCE
-              Most filesystems (ext2, ffs, etc.) have several features included to enhance performance, which will result in that sfill might not receive all avail‐ able free space.
+              Most  filesystems  (ext2,  ffs,  etc.) have several features included to enhance performance, which will result in that sfill might not receive all available free space.
 Sad but true.
 Nothing can be done about that ...

        NFS    Beware of NFS.
 You can't ensure you really completely wiped your data from the remote disks. (especially because of caching)